makyo/writing/content/jekyll/work/sawtooth/every-angel-is-terrifying.md

 >
 > You page, "Shouldn't complain, I'm in a good spot.
 It's just hard when it all feels so pointless and empty.
 Sometimes I get desperately sad and everything hurts or whatever, but this is just like having my heart and brain replaced with cottonballs.
 It's like thinking with fluff." to Peter_P.

-I realized, by the time I manage to lift my paws from the keys and cup my blunt muzzle, that I've started crying, the fur on my cheeks damp with tears.
+I realized, by the time I manage to lift my paws from the keys and cup them around my blunt muzzle, that I've started crying, the fur on my cheeks damp with tears.
 I wished I could delete messages.
 Erase them from the screen, from the server, from Peter's mind, if he'd already read them.
 I wished I could take it back and just be empty in my room, at my poster-covered walls, rather than empty on the internet at distant friends.

 Greeted with silence, I tucked my muzzle down and covered the rest of my face with my hands and held my breath, willing time to stop, reverse its own flow, and drop me back at work.